jonathanvajda/cco-d-acts/readme.md

 - TTL file
 - Documentation on how to import
 - Documentation on alignment decisions

+### Development
+- Join our development working group
+- Current efforts in Use case coverage can be found in [Use Case Markdown](https://github.com/jonathanvajda/cco-d-acts/blob/main/use-cases.md)
+- Design pattern documentation (folder to be created)
+- Open issues: see [issue tracker](https://github.com/jonathanvajda/cco-d-acts/issues) for problems

 ## Resources
 - The original Document Acts Ontology (D-Acts)